untitled

 Lennear was found guilty, and was given the maximum penalty: a "bad conduct" discharge, and one year to serve in a disciplinary barracks.
 However, Lennear was extremely pleased after the sentencing because he had been assured by his attorney that on appeal that his penalty would likely be reduced to "time served", with immediate discharge to follow.
 In scenarios such as these, the Army was happy to say "good riddance".

 There literally have been dozens of similar military general court martials over the decades.
 As further examples of such are UNITED STATES v.
-TIDWELL and UNITED STATES v.
-MATT.
+DONALD TIDWELL and UNITED STATES v.
+GENE MATT.
 Both of these 1955 court martials involved U.S. Air Force personnel stationed at Carwells Air Force Base.
 Donald L. Tidwell, from Arkansas, and Gene D. Matt both converted to the Jehovah's Witnesses after entering the service.
 Both Airmen claimed that their WatchTower religious beliefs prohibited them from saluting other humans.
 Both men were dishonorably discharged and sentenced to five years in prison.

 UNITED STATES v.
-CUPP was a 1957 military general court martial in which another Airman, named Orville Cupp, also converted to the Jehovah's Witnesses after entering the Air Force.
+ORVILLE CUPP was a 1957 military general court martial in which another Airman, named Orville Cupp, also converted to the Jehovah's Witnesses after entering the Air Force.
 Cupp also refused to salute his military superiors, and he too was dishonorably discharged and sentenced to prison.

 Ruppert Leon Sargent was a volunteer "employee" of the U.S. Army during the Vietnam War.
 His status as a Jehovah's Witness is unclear, but both his wife and his mother were Jehovah's Witnesses.
 That is a known fact, because when Lt.
 Sargent was posthumously awarded the nation's highest military award for heroism - the CONGRESSIONAL MEDAL OF HONOR, his widow and mother refused to attend the award ceremonies in Washington D.C.
 (Remember the CMH ceremony in "Forrest Gump".)
 President Johnson first approved the CMH for Sargent, but because of his family's refusal to accept it, the award had to be approved again when President Nixon took office.
 The Army evidently did not take "NO" for an answer, and Sargent's widow finally gave in and agreed to accept the award in private.
 In 1969, a Brigadier General from the Pentagon hand delivered the CMH to the Sargent home in Hampton, Virginia.
 A Pentagon officer said that he felt Mrs. Sargent had no right to try to keep her husband's Medal of Honor a secret.
 "He belongs to the country," the officer said.